A healthy Indian Salmon Recipe

 - 6-8 strands cilantro stems and leaves

-- salt (I add about a tsp of regular Morton’s iodized salt)
+- salt (I add about a teaspoon of regular Morton’s iodized salt)

-Combine ginger, garlic, tandoori masala, red chili powder, cilantro, jalapeño, black pepper, salt, and some oil in a blender and blend into a fine paste.
+- Combine ginger, garlic, tandoori or lahore fish masala, red chili powder, cilantro, jalapeño, black pepper, salt, and some oil in a blender and blend into a fine paste.

-Coat the bottom of an oven safe pan with oil where you are going to place the salmon only (feel free to line the pan with foil for easy clean up).
+- Coat the bottom of an oven safe pan with oil where you are going to place the salmon only (feel free to line the pan with foil/parchment paper for easy clean up).

 - Broil the salmon on low heat for a few minutes at the end to brown the masala a little